Romantic Wedding in Connecticut

 “How do we prove that we’re legally married?”

-A certified copy of your marriage license is proof that you are legally married.
+A certified copy of your marriage license is your proof that you are legally married.

 After you have had your wedding and I have returned your marriage license to the place that issued it, you may get a certified copy.
 (The only kind of copy that town halls will make is a certified copy.)